tanjoewel/TMS/README.md

     - If the token does not exist at all, error and return 403.
     - Additionally, to prevent token spoofing, we decode the JWT token to get the username, ip address and browser type that was used to log in.
 Then, we cross-check the ip address and browser type of the request, and check if the username exists in the database.
 If the token was spoofed, the ip address and/or browser type will be different.
       - This also prevents users from logging in on the frontend as a user with less permissions, copying the token and using Postman to directly access the backend will cause the browser type to be different (although I think the IP will still be the same).

+### End of assignment 1 notes

+- I have some snackbars and console.log()s that just directly show the user the error messages from the backend.
+This could be a security issue as an uncaught exception in the backend could result in certain messages being sent (such as the error message directly from the sql database which would help the hacker do sql injection).
+- Monolithic vs microservices
+  - TL;DR a monolithic service is built as a single unit while microservices is a collection of smaller, independently deployable services.
+  - There is no right or wrong, but in general microservices are easier to scale.